 The aggregate value of transactions and outstanding balances with other related parties were as follows:

-(i) Norton Rose Canada LLP acts as the Company's securities counsel and the partner of the account is also the Corporate Secretary.
+(i) In 2019 and 2018, Dentons Canada LLP and Norton Rose Canada LLP, respectively, did act as the Company's securities counsel and the partner of the account was also the Corporate Secretary.

 C. Queensberry